How to Start a Dog Grooming Business

 - State sales tax license (if you sell products)

 Make plans for exactly what steps you’ll take to grow the business and increase your client base.
+Include a marketing strategy that utilizes social media and local community engagement.
+Plan for periodic assessments of your business performance to adapt and improve.

 Make honest projections of costs and expected profit.
 You may spend up to 2 hours to properly groom one dog.
 Given your hours of operation – and travel time if you’re doing mobile grooming – how many dogs can you expect to groom each day?